 Who sets the standards?

 God set the standard.
 I feel that modesty is a conviction of the spirit rather than a checklist.
 The list I have here is what I feel God has convicted me of.
-Find some godly women in your church that can help teach you how to dress with modesty while still keeping your own style.
 We are not meant to be cookie cutters.
 We all have our own style.
 Make your own fashion statement.